Easy Grilled Greek Zucchini

 - Then turn zucchini so the green skin side is down and cook 3-4 minutes more, or until it’s done to the desired tenderness.

-- Arrange grilled zucchini on a serving platter and sprinkle with Feta Cheese, and enjoy!
+- Arrange the Greek Zucchini on a serving platter, sprinkle with Feta Cheese, and enjoy!

 Make it a Low-Carb Meal:

-This Greek Zucchini would be a perfect low-carb side dish for Air Fryer Salmon, Greek Lemon Chicken, Greek Meatballs, Grilled Boneless Pork Chops, or Baked Mayo-Parmesan Fish.
+This Greek Zucchini would be a perfect low-carb side dish for any of these main dishes:

 Easy Grilled Greek Zucchini